-1. Respect us.
+1. Respect Your Content

-2. Know your audience.
+2. Know Your Audience

 If you are creating content to help sales reps use in selling, it will help to know them well.
 What do they face and what can you give them that will help them meet their audience’s needs?

 In fact, knowing that reps forget much of what they learn is not a problem but an opportunity.
-The key is how you deliver us to them and how you manage us after the fact.
-Imagine how empowered reps would feel if you could find a way to deliver everything they need to their tablets or smart phones.
-Then think how confident (and relieved) they would feel knowing that we would always be available and up to date whenever they needed to answer a question, check a fact or take a refresher.
-It’s all possible when you manage us with mobile technology.
+The key is how you deliver content to them and how you manage content after the fact.
+Imagine how empowered reps would feel if you could find a way to deliver everything they need to their tablets or smartphones, say, through a mobile app.

 Ouch.
 We know that strikes home, but it’s true.
 Brace yourself because it gets worse.
 Would you believe that, according to the CMO Council, sales reps spend up to 40% of their time creating their own versions of what you send them?
 Again, there is an opportunity here for you.
-Knowing this, you can make certain that what you’re sending is what reps really need ...in a form they can access and use efficiently.
+Knowing this, you can make certain that what you’re sending is what reps need ...in a form they can access and use efficiently.

 The story here is personalized content.
-Not all reps apply us in the same way.
+Not all reps apply content in the same way.
 In fact, how they do so is as individual as fingerprints.
 So you might want to avoid putting content in uniform little packages.

 You see, no two sales reps have the same learning styles, knowledge bases, skill sets or gaps in understanding.
-They all need different things in order to reach their greatest potential.
+They all need different things to reach their greatest potential.
 And they all need it delivered in different ways.

 For this reason, it’s important when building your technology solution, to incorporate opportunities for your sales reps to individualize the way they access and use your content.
 This means allowing them to opt into subjects where they need help, focus on areas where they need personal improvement and subscribe to have new content in their areas of interest delivered directly to their devices.

 It also means giving them the power to establish preferences for visual content over written content or for interactive courses over handbooks.
 And it means providing short pieces of content or “bite-sized chunks” of information that are easily and quickly consumed.
-This allows the sales rep to use the system to group together streams of information that is all relevant to their needs.
+This allows the sales rep to use the system to group streams of information that is all relevant to their needs.

 We don’t think it’s necessary to trot out a string of stats proving the depth of mobile penetration.
 It’s clear that mobile has tremendous influence on how we live and do business.
 The impact on sales reps, whose success in large part depends on being able to receive, comprehend and apply content efficiently, is inescapable.